underrun/pybsddb/README.txt

 on Win32.

-This wrapper should be compatible with Berkeley DB releases going back to 4.3 up to and including DB 6.0.
-It should also be compatible with Python versions from 2.4 to Python 2.7, and Python 3.1 to 3.3.
+This wrapper should be compatible with Berkeley DB releases going back to 4.7 up to and including DB 6.1.
+It should also be compatible with Python versions 2.6, 2.7, and Python 3.2 to 3.4.

 Installation